AmphorProtocol/asynchronous-vault/README.md

 Other consideration:

 - We might need to override the erc20 balanceOf function to take into account the pending deposits that can be claimed.
 This remark may also apply to other functions.

+- why not use two others 1155 tokens for the pending shares/shares?
+Because we don't see a particular use case for the pending shares/assets being a proper token with all the associated functions.
+We will just use the vault to handle those pending shares/assets.
+Moreover making it another contract would add complexity and gas cost.

 Upgreability:
 Since we will have multiple vaults, we will base the upgradability of the vault on the beacon architecture.
 Like we will be able to update the implementation of all vault in one transaction.
 See https://docs.openzeppelin.com/contracts/3.x/api/proxy#BeaconProxy for more information.